How little we really know about birth in the caul. Or how nature may work to protect us.

 Carrie was having a fairly fast and furious labour, and had spent most of it journeying between the sink and the toilet in her upstairs bathroom.
-The toilet was her ‘best’ place, and she spent so much time on it that we weren’t completely sure whether her waters had broken.
+The toilet was her ‘best’ place, and she spent so much time on it that we weren’t completely sure whether her waters were still intact.
 So it was no great surprise to me when she plonked herself down on the loo for the eleventh time that hour and began to push.
 I murmured something to Carrie about lifting her bottom for a moment so I could put a towel under the seat and provide her baby with a soft landing.
 Yet, as soon as the words were out of my mouth, Carrie – who clearly did not want to have her baby on the toilet! – was off to the bedroom.
 Although I arrived in the bedroom only two seconds after her, she had already launched herself onto the bed, in what has become known as the ‘stranded beetle’ position, and had resumed pushing.

 Now, that was a surprise!
 Carrie had been keen to have an upright, active labour; she had practised all sorts of positions during pregnancy and knew that I would work around any posture she chose.
 So why this one, I wondered?
-In the fleeting moments where my mind was able to wander briefly from the task at hand, I caught myself trying to remember when I had last attended a woman in this position and couldn’t remember another time when this had happened at a home birth.
+In the fleeting moments where my mind was able to wander briefly from the task at hand, I caught myself trying to remember when I had last attended a woman giving birth in this position and couldn’t remember another time when this had happened at a home birth.

 Curious, I thought.
 Not a problem, or anything to worry about, because this baby clearly isn’t letting a bit of gravity get in the way of her rapid progress through Carrie’s pelvis.
 Certainly not anything I want to get into a conversation with Carrie about at this point, because she needs to keep focusing inwards right now.
 Just curious.